USCIS Publishes Filing Guidance For Applications For Form I-131F, Parole In Place For Certain Noncit

-If granted parole, the noncitizen spouse or stepchild's parole period will be valid for 3 years from the date of approval and may be eligible to apply for adjustment of status to become lawful permanent residents.
+If granted parole, parolees receive temporary legal status in the United States for three years from the date of approval, the ability to obtain work authorization by applying for an Employment Authorization Document, and may be eligible to apply for adjustment of status to become a lawful permanent resident.

-To apply, applicants must submit Form I-131F and pay the $580 filing fee.
-There is no fee waiver.
-Applicants can file Form I-131F online through a MyUSCIS account.
-Eligible applicants must:

 - Have been continuously present in the United States since